bhojpur/vision/README.md

-# vision
+# Bhojpur Vision - Processing Engine

-The Bhojpur Vision is a software-as-a-service product used as a Vision Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur Vision` is an advanced visual data processing engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for delivery of intelligent `applications` or `services`.